MicrosoftDocs/fabric-docs/docs/data-warehouse/dynamic-data-masking.md

 ## Define a dynamic data mask

-A masking rule may be defined on a column in a table, in order to obfuscate the data in that column.
+A masking rule can be defined on a column in a table, in order to obfuscate the data in that column.
 Five types of masks are available.

 | Function | Description | Examples |
 | --- | --- | --- |